lala-data/cmustudent-repository/mentalhealth_part2.md

 ## User Research and Interviews Feedback:

 I sought the help of one of CMU student and 3 of my coworkers who were happy to help in giving feedback.
-I basically emailed to the reviewers event without telling them about the context and asked to answer the questoin.All reviewers really appreciated me in taking this specific topic as this is a need of this hour.
+I basically emailed to the reviewers telling them about the brief context on what is it about and asked them to answer the questions after they review.
+All reviewers really appreciated me in taking this specific topic as this is a need of this hour.
 I have tabulated the questions and responses below.

 | Questions     | Reviewer1 (CMU Student)| Reviewer2 (Coworker-Test Analyst) | Reviewer3 (Coworker-Program Manager) | Reviewer4 (Coworker-DB Architect) |